When I was young I learned about

 I was fascinated by the whirls of shimmering patterns scattered across the night sky.

-I traced the Big and Little Dipper and sear their shape to memory.
+I traced the Big and Little Dipper and seared

 Even now I look up and my eyes wander to the faint outlines that were so bright, so long ago.

-Sometimes I make out messages within the patterns and trace them with only my imagination and a finger.
+Sometimes I see messages within the patterns and trace them with my imagination and a finger.

 I watch as a trail of stars follow the Lion as it bounds across the sky every night,

-I gaze at the Greek Heroes and their deeds that embedded them into the constellation.
+I gaze at the Greek heroes and their deeds that embedded them into the constellations.